Toggle: English / Spanish

 Pneumonia due to mycoplasma and chlamydophila bacteria is usually mild.

-Pneumonia due to Legionella pneumophila gets worse during the first 4 - 6 days, and then improves over 4 - 5 days.
+Pneumonia due to Legionella pneumophila gets worse during the first 4 to 6 days, and then improves over 4 to 5 days.

 Even though symptoms will improve, it may take a while for them to go away completely.